 What is a trade area?

-A retail trade area, in its simplest definition, is the geographic area from which the vast majority of revenue (or customers) originates.
+Retail trade area analysis, in its simplest definition, is the study of the geographic area from which the vast majority of revenue (or customers) originates.

 Factors to consider when defining trade areas

 It is important to not simply rely on generalizations when conducting trade area analysis.
 Retailers should consider numerous factors such as drive-time, the presence or absence of other units in the same brand, and urbanicity.
 They should also look at barriers that would naturally impede access to a location — natural barriers like rivers or lakes, or non-natural barriers like a major highway.

 Ultimately, the significance of these factors is implicit in the actual sales or customer distributions associated with each location.
 Based on a rigorous analysis of individual existing locations, retailers can quantify the extent to which each of these factors “matter”.

 Let’s consider three approaches to trade area definition and rank them in terms of how representative they’re likely to be of the reality of the location’s market.

 - Good — concentric mile ring(s) around the location

 - Better — concentric drive-time ring(s) around the location

 - Best — uniquely modeled and defined trade areas for an individual location